tykel/khepra-vm/CPU.md

 CPU
 ===

-Khepra has a fully 16-bit processor, with 8 registers, with a 64 KB address space.
+Khepra has a fully 16-bit processor, with 8 registers, and a 64 KB address space.

 Words are interpreted in little-endian ordering.